 Not all sewer cameras are created equal.
 Professionals use a variety of specialized cameras depending on the size and type of pipe they’re inspecting.
 For instance, the camera needed for a small 1.5-inch drain line in your home is very different from one used for a 10-inch commercial sewer main.
 Brands like RIDGID and General Pipe Cleaners make high-quality sewer cameras that are built for durability and clear imaging.
 Having the right equipment for the job ensures we can inspect any line thoroughly and identify problems with precision, no matter the scale.

-What They Can (and Can’t) Find
+What a Sewer Camera Can (and Can’t) Detect

 A sewer camera inspection is incredibly revealing.
 It can pinpoint the exact location of blockages, identify pipe materials, find cracks or collapses, and show where tree roots have broken through.
 It’s the best way to understand the overall health of your drainage system.
 However, it’s just as important to know what a camera can’t do.
 A camera alone cannot confirm a leak.
 While it can show a crack or a hole where water might be escaping, it can’t see outside the pipe to verify that water is actively seeping into the ground.
 This is a critical distinction, especially when dealing with potential emergency plumbing situations.